Shaykh Ahmadullah

-আহমাদুল্লাহ, الشيخ أحمد الله), is a Bangladeshi Islamic figure, negotiator and social activist.
+আহমাদুল্লাহ, الشيخ أحمد الله), is a Bangladeshi Islamic scholar, jurist, and social activist.
 He founded and serves as chairman of the As Sunnah Foundation.
 He has participated in the invitation work of various international programs including Japan, India and the United Arab Emirates.
 He also founded IQA.info, an Islamic question and answer website.
 He was the khatib (preacher) of Bhumipalli Jame Mosque, Narayanganj.
 In the aftermath of the July 2024 mass uprising, during the lead-up to the formation of the interim government in August, he was offered the position of advisor to the Ministry of Religious Affairs, but he declined to accept it.

 Early life

 Ahmadullah was born on December 15, 1981, in Bashikpur village of Sadar Upazila of Lakshmipur District.
 His father is Muhammad Delwar Hussain and his mother is Mosammat Delwara Begum.
 Ahmadullah's father was a businessman.
 He was the second of six siblings.
 Ahmadullah himself has three sons and a daughter.